 - We hook the new water heater up to the existing water lines below the existing valves:

 - For copper water lines, we include up to 1 foot of copper for minor changes at no additional charge.
 Additional copper will result in an additional charge.

 - For plastic water lines, local plumbing codes require a certain length of copper from the top of the tank.
 If you have copper coming out of your existing tank and meet the local plumbing code, there is usually no additional charge.
 If your current set-up does not follow local plumbing code, there may be an additional charge.

 - For gas water heaters, we hook it up to the existing flue and gas line.

 - For electric water heaters, we reconnect it to the existing electric.

 - We check the water pressure and check for thermal expansion.

 - We haul the old water heater for a minimal charge, or put it at the curb at no additional charge.

 - The labor warranty for all hot water tanks is 1 year.
-You choose the warranty for the water heater tank and parts (warranties typically range from 6 through 12 years).
+You choose the warranty for the water heater tank and parts; see the yellow section above.